seanox/aspect-js/manuals/binding.md

 }
 ```

-The Composite ID is thus a unique identifier within the application.
-It is a
+The Composite ID uniquely identifies a composite within the application.
+It is
-string of letters, numbers, and underscores that is at least one character long,
-begins with an underscore or a letter, and is formed by combining the id and
-composite attributes on an HTML element.
+formed from the `id` and `composite` attributes of the HTML element and

-Composites, or better their composite ID, define the point in the global object
+determines the location of the corresponding module in the global object
-tree where the corresponding JavaScript model is located.
-All HTML elements with
-an ID enclosed by a composite are then reflected as branches in the
+hierarchy.
+A Composite ID consists of letters, digits, and underscores and must
+start with a letter or an underscore.

+Elements inside the composite that define an `id` correspond to properties of
-corresponding JavaScript model if they are implemented accordingly in the model.
+the module when they are implemented there.

 ```javascript
 const model = {